Published on 7/1/2026, 12:00:00 AM

 Do I need a lawyer to get PBJ?

-While it is not mandatory to have a lawyer, having experienced legal representation can greatly increase your chances of securing PBJ.
-An attorney can negotiate on your behalf and help ensure you meet all probation requirements.
+You are not required to have a lawyer, but good representation raises your odds of getting a PBJ.
+An attorney negotiates on your behalf and helps you meet every probation condition.

 Conclusion